markandtwin/meds5420_LR/README.md

 1. **FASTQ Quality Control**: Generate QC reports for FASTQ files using NanoPlot.
 2. **Alignment**: Align FASTQ reads to a reference genome using minimap2.
 3. **BAM Quality Control**: Assess alignment quality with NanoPlot on BAM files.
-4. **Gene Quantification**: Count reads per gene using Rsubread::featureCounts.
+4. **Gene Quantification**: Count reads per gene using featureCounts in subread.

-The pipeline was developed for samples like `WT_D0_1.chr21` and `WT_D7_2.chr21`, as used in a differential expression analysis comparing wild-type conditions at day 0 and day 7.
+The pipeline was developed for samples from two conditions like `WT_D0_*` and `WT_D7_*`, as used in a differential expression analysis comparing wild-type conditions at day 0 and day 7.

 ## Prerequisites